Skip to main content

 --pipe-in-fps PIPE_IN_FPS

-Input stream FPS, effective when --pipe-in appointed
+Input stream FPS, effective and mandatory when --pipe-in appointed

---pipe-in-pixfmt {rgb24,rgb48be,rgb48le,rgb48}
+--pipe-in-pixfmt {rgb24,rgb48be,rgb48le,gbrp,gbrp16le}

 --pipe-colormatrix {470bg,170m,2020ncl,709}

-Colormatrix for RGB-YUV Conversion, effective when
+Colormatrix for RGB-YUV Conversion, effective when --pipe-in appointed and --pipe-rgb NOT appointed

 Explanation of typical usage scenarios